Rivalz-ai/ADCS-docs/MultipleInputV4.md

 }
 ```

-- `name`: The provider name to show on web appllication
+- `name`: The provider name to show on web application
 - `description`: Describe about your provider like what is purpose of this provider... or how to run your provider
 - `icon_url`: The icon of the provider to show on our web application
 - `base_url`: The base url of the provider